chenhaodev/care-journey-generator/README.md

 ### prompt to geneate dialogue during intake

-[INST]
-Create a dialogue in a medical setting where a patient is attending the initial consultation in an oncology clinic (and nurse systematically inquire about cancer patient symptoms or issues during intake)
+Create a dialogue in a medical setting where a patient is attending the initial consultation in an oncology clinic (and nurse systematically inquire about cancer patient symptoms or issues during intake).
-[/INST]

-[EXAMPLE]
+Example as below:
 ```
 Setting: Oncology Clinic, Sarah's Initial Consultation